 - A hospital

-- A dual-diagnosis facility specializing in co-occurring disorders
+- A dual-diagnosis treatment facility specializing in co-occurring disorders

 Outpatient detox treatment is much less structured and does not involve living onsite at a treatment facility.
 Instead, the person continues with their regular life while making regular visits to either a doctor’s office or outpatient detox clinic for medication and support to help them through the withdrawal process.